-The Remedy Rx: Substitute warm, lean, protein-rich meals for cheesy, carb-laden creations.
+The Rx: Substitute warm, lean, protein-rich meals for cheesy, carb-laden creations.
 "Instead of satisfying yourself with unhealthy but easily accessible comfort foods, turn to meals like soup or chickpea curry to nourish and warm your body the healthy way," says Backe.
 "Make the most of seasonal foods to ensure your body is getting the nutrients it needs."

 Quit Meal Prepping

 Meal prepping — or just creating a good, thorough grocery list — can cut down on improvisational snacking and ordering takeout.
 "Planning your meals will prepare you for the cold months ahead," says Cohen.
 "Don't stop eating well just because it's cold outside and you can wear big sweaters and coats."

 The Rx: "Think about making soups and stews with lots of vegetables and protein of your choice; they are hearty and filling," suggests Cohen.
 "Make turkey or beef chili; or chicken, tofu or beef stir-frys; or baked apples and pears instead of pies or cookies.
 Buy a canister of protein powder to have on hand to make smoothies, and keep bags of brown rice, fruits and veggies in your freezer."

 "When winter comes, it's easy to get bored at home and eat," says Cohen.
 "This contributes to people feeling horrible about themselves and a downward spiral."